Mapaor4/mail-fisica.cat/README.md

 - Multi-user authentication
 - Receive emails at alias@yourdomain.com (and optionally forward them to your personal Gmail, Outlook, etc. inboxes)
 - Send emails from your domain manually using SMTP2GO (alias@yourdomain.com).
-- Send automated emails from a subdomain (alias@mg.yourdomain.com)
+- If you want you can still send automated emails from a subdomain (alias@mg.yourdomain.com)
 - Role-based access (admin or user roles)
 - Row Level Security (users only see their own emails)
 - Admin dashboard for user management (delete users and their DNS records)
+- Dark mode available
 - Nice minimalistic UI and refresh buttons for real-time updates.

 ### Tech used